oeway/slides/2021/neubias-academy-2021.md

 -----
 ## Conclusions
+ * BioImage analysis on the web
  * ImJoy is built for scalability and interactivity
- * ImJoy plugins are sandbox services connected via RPC
- * BioImage Model Zoo for model sharing
- * BioEninge for AI model serving
+ * BioEninge for scalable AI model serving
  * The future of bioimage anlysis

 -----
 ### Acknowledgements
 Work carried out at Cell Profiling group @ SciLifeLab headed by Emma Lundberg

-BioImage.IO is powered by the 🧠 and ❤️ of:
+ImJoy is powered by the 🧠 and ❤️ of the ImJoy Team including:
- * deepImageJ Team
- * EBI Bioimage Archive Team
- * Fiji/ImageJ Team
- * ilastik Team
+ * Florian Mueller
- * ImJoy Team
+ * Martin Hjelmare
- * ZeroCostDL4Mic Team
+ * Craig Russell
  * ...

-Follow us on twitter @ImJoyTeam @bioimageio
+Follow us on twitter @ImJoyTeam

 -----
 ### Acknowledgements